 Timber buildings can provide more design possibilities, but remodels can be very difficult.
 Make sure you like your design enough that you won't want to add to it or change much about it in the future.

-Temperature regulation is also a positive of timber buildings.
-There usually isn't much airflow when you build with timber, and it's easy to regulate a wood buildings temperature.
+Temperature regulation is also a positive for timber buildings.
+There usually isn't much airflow when you build with timber, and it's easy to regulate a wood building's temperature.

 Steel buildings have caught up in this area.
 With proper insulation and special exterior paints, the temperature in steel buildings can be regulated just as easily.

 If you've ever seen an older timber building, you know they are susceptible to rot, mold, cracking, insects and termites, and they aren't fire resistant in the slightest.